jforget/raku-Hamilton2/doc/Hamilton.en.md

 they are equivalent to each other.

 Within the five solutions, I discard  the two solutions based on a new table.
-There is a very slight  overhead during step 3, because we have to  fill the  table.
+There is a very slight  overhead during step 3 (a few thousandths of a second), because we have to  fill the  table.
 Also,  this  table contains  only redundant  data alreaxdy  present  in  table  `Borders`,  therefore  it  degrades  the database  normalisation.
 We  must  admit that  these  two reasons  are